AdobeDocs/audience-manager.en/help/using/overview/data-security-and-privacy/aam-gdpr-glossary.md

 &nbsp;

 **Consent:** Consent means "any freely given, specific, informed and unambiguous indication of the Data Subject’s wishes by which he or she, by a statement or by a clear affirmative action, signifies agreement to the processing of personal data relating to him or her".
-Consent is the responsibility of the Data Controller, not Adobe through Audience Manager.
+Consent is the responsibility of the Data Controller, not Adobe (through Audience Manager).

 &nbsp;